vibbits/gentle-hands-on-python/src/05_Collections.md

 We can customise the behaviour of the `sorted()` function because it takes 2 _optional_ named arguments: `reverse` to sort in reverse order, and
 `key` to extract the value to sort from a structure.
-Once structure you may with to extract a sort key from is another list, say:
+One structure you may wish to extract a sort key from is another list, say:

 ::: {.cell .code}
 ```python